oracle-livelabs/security/database/advanced/avdf-restructured/report-alert.md

 3. Find out the actionable security assessment findings using the natural language query

-    - Enter the following query *What are high and medium risk security assesssment findings in `employees_search` and `customer_orders` instance*
+    - Enter the following query *What are the high and medium risk security assesssment findings in `employees_search` and `customer_orders` instance*

     ![AVDF](./images/avdf-700.png "Sec-advisor1")